habbleO/Entropy-SMP-Mods/README.md

 4. In the folder that was just created, find the part of the file with all of the mods, you should see a bunch of .jar files.
 5. Pull those files out of the extracted folder and put them in your mods folder.

+Make sure you already have Fabric installed, and are using version 0.14.19 of Fabric and version 1.19.2 of Minecraft

 Here's how you find your mods folder on Windows:
 1. Open your search bar and type in "run", you should see an app with the same name.
 2. In that app, enter the text "%appdata%", and hit Ok.